Orestli/GraphQL/README.md

 ### 2. 1.
 Native JavaScript
 You can interact with GraphQL not only through third-party libraries, but also through pure JavaScript.
-To do this, we'll create a wrapper that will accept a Queri string and execute a request:
+To do this, we'll create a wrapper that will accept a query string and execute a request:

 ```ts
 const makeRequest = (query: string) =>